Foluwa/30-days-of-udacity-deep-learning-nanodegree/Day5/Day5.md

-## Day 5: Octoberber 27, 2019
+## Day 5: October 27, 2019
-- I started Weight Initialization lesson and constant weights .
+- I started Lesson 7: Deep learning with Pytorch.

-Vecotors are instance of a tensor.
+Vectors are instance of a tensor.

+[Tensors]https://machinelearningmastery.com/introduction-to-tensors-for-machine-learning/) are basic data structure that you use in deep learning frameworks.

-A tensor with one dimension is a vector
+	- A tensor with one dimension is a vector.

-A 2 dimensional tensor has its value spaning from left to right and up to down
+	- A 2 dimensional tensor has its value spaning from left to right and up to down

-A 3 dimensional tensor example is an RGB color image
+	- A 3 dimensional tensor example is an RGB color image

-- I awatched videos from each lessons listed above and  read [Logistic Regression with Gradient Descent in JavaScript](https://www.robinwieruch.de/logistic-regression-gradient-descent-classification-javascript)
+Features are input data for your network.

 ![Tensors](tensors.png)